Yicong-Li/Yicong-Li.github.io/_pages/about.md

 Prior to Harvard, I obtained my master's degree at [Tsinghua University](https://www.tsinghua.edu.cn/en/), advised by [Prof. Yang Li](http://yangli-feasibility.com/home/), and my bachelor's degree at [Sichuan University](https://en.scu.edu.cn/).

 <!-- I aim at developing bleeding-edge AI techniques to address important real-world challenges.
 Specifically, my research interests are but not limited to: -->
 I aim at bridging the gap the betweem natural and artificial intelligence.
-Specifically, my research interests are but not limited to
+Specifically, my research interests are but not limited to:
 * **AI for Neuroscience**,
 * **NeuroAI**,
 * **Biomedical Image Analysis**.